natelgrw/amax_models/data/README.md

-# Table Of AMAX-1 Molecular Desciptors
+# AMAX-1 Table of Molecular Desciptors

 Each molecule - solvent combination contains two sets of calculated molecular descriptors: one for the target molecule, and one for the solvent.